Toggle site contrast Toggle Contract

 The clinic has timed appointments.
 At times emergency patients will take priority and you may have to wait a little longer for your scan.

 A urine sample will be taken to check a pregnancy test.
-The scan will be performed by a sonographer or consultant gynaecologist.
+A scan will be performed by a sonographer or consultant gynacologist only if your pregnancy test is positive.
+If your pregnancy test is negative a scan will not be performed and a nurse will offer you advice.

 Do I need a full bladder?